 The Program for Deliberative Democracy strives to improve public decision-making through informed citizen deliberations.
 The Program utilizes the prinicples and practices of deliberative democracy to create a protocol based setting for informed and well-structured conversations.

 Program announces the The Art of Democracy

-The initiative is housed at Carnegie Mellon University and is a joint venture between CMU's Center for the Ethics and Policy and Pittsburgh’s Coro Center for Civic Leadership.
-There are two main outreach activities of the Program: Citizen Forums and Campus Conversations.
+The initiative is housed at Carnegie Mellon University within the Center for Ethics and Policy.
+There are two main outreach activities of the Program: DeliberativeCommunity Forums and Deliberative Campus Forums.

 By providing background materials from the deliberative events and a

 report on the deliberation results to the press, libraries, community

 organizations and in other public venues, we believe that we can